cullophid/barely-functional/README.md

 ```

 ### sort :: (a -> Int) -> [a] -> [a]
-returns a lexigraphically sorted copy of the given list.
+Returns a lexigraphically sorted copy of the given list.

 ```js
 _.sort(['z', 'a', 'h', 'd'])